LafColITS/moodle-local_course_merge/README.md

 ### Permissions

 The plugin is designed to provide a controlled course-creation capability which doesn't otherwise exist.
-You may choose, however, to have it respect the `moodle/course:create` capability instead of its own local permissions.
+By default it respects the `moodle/course:create` capability, but you may choose to override this.

 ### Templates